Concurrent estimation of noise and compact-binary signal parameters in gravitational-wave data: Introduction

 \section{Introduction}

 Estimating the source properties of compact binary coalescences (CBC) using data from gravitational-wave (GW) observatories~\cite{LIGOScientific:2014pky, VIRGO:2014yos} relies on accurate models of both the astrophysical signal and the noise in the detector.
-While the signal model is based on waveform templates that are solutions to Einstein's field equations, the noise model typically takes the form of the power spectral density (PSD) of the detector Gaussian noise, $S_n(f)$~\cite{LIGOScientific:2019hgc}.
+While the signal model employs waveform templates that are based on analytic approximations to Einstein's field equations, the noise model typically takes the form of the power spectral density (PSD) of the detector Gaussian noise, $S_n(f)$~\cite{LIGOScientific:2019hgc}.
 Given GW data $d=h+n$ that are a sum of a coherent signal $h$ between detectors and uncorrelated random noise $n$, and an accurate signal model $h'$, the residual $r=d-h'$ should follow the same distribution as the noise.
-Assuming Gaussian and stationary noise, the likelihood function $\mathcal L(d|h')$ is~\cite{Veitch2015,Romano:2016dpx,Cornish2021}
+Assuming Gaussian and stationary noise, the likelihood function $\mathcal L(d|h')$ in the frequency domain is~\cite{Romano:2016dpx,Cornish2021}

 which explicitly depends on $S_n(f)$; $T$ is the duration of the data analyzed and $i$ counts frequency bins.

 The likelihood of Eq.~\eqref{eq:likelihood}, and thus analyses of GW signals, depend on multiple formal assumptions about the detector noise and its PSD.
 Parameter estimation~\cite{Veitch2015,Ashton2019,Romero-Shaw:2020owr} assumes that the noise is Gaussian and stationary in time, though mitigation techniques and methods to relax these assumptions have been explored~\cite{Zackay:2019kkv, Chatziioannou:2021ezd,Hourihane:2022doe,Cornish:2020odn,2021PhRvD.103l4061E}.
 Furthermore, the PSD is typically a required input for CBC parameter estimation.
 Using a point estimate for $S_n(f)$ assumes the noise PSD is perfectly known or at least that is it estimated to precision far greater than other statistical uncertainties.
 The noise PSD must be estimated from the data~\cite{LIGOScientific:2019hgc}, typically in one of two ways.
 The first, termed the ``off-source'' method, relies on the median PSD of many data segments around, but not including, the data segment containing the signal~\cite{Veitch2015}.
 This calculation requires the stationarity assumption to hold over the entire stretch of data used to estimate the PSD, typically ${\cal{O}}(10^3\mathrm{s})$~\cite{Veitch2015,LIGOScientific:2013yzb}.
 The second, termed the ``on-source'' method, uses only the data segment containing the signal.